Amina Hamza Bazaar

-Amina Hamza Bazaar is one of the oldest market centers in the city of Lucknow along with Chowk, Nathan's and Hazratganj.
-Its traders and shops are involved in both wholesale and retain commerce.
+Aminabad Hamza Bazaar is one of the oldest market centers in the city of Lucknow, India, along with Chowk, Nathan's and Hazratganj.
+Its traders and shops are involved in both wholesale and retail commerce.
 The main commodities and goods traded are clothes, Chikan embroidery work, spices, dry snacks, hosieries and wedding decorations.
-In fact, Aminabad is a combination of various markets, cluster of houses, offices and is often compared to the bustling Chandni Chowk of Delhi.
+Aminabad is a combination of various markets, cluster of houses, offices and is often compared to the bustling Chandni Chowk of Delhi.

-It still has his importance in the lucknow market and is still the pillar of lucknow markets.
+It still has his importance in the Lucknow market and is still the pillar of Lucknow markets.
 Aminabad is known for the efforts of Vedanta Singh.